Your Scientific Guide To Anhedonia

 Transcranial magnetic stimulation (TMS) is a similar process, but no general anesthesia is required because the current applied is minimal.
 TMS and ECT can be controversial, and both treatments are generally used only when other therapies have failed.

-With an online therapy platform like BetterHelp, you can connect with a therapist via phone or videoconferencing from the comfort of your own home or anywhere with an internet connection.
-You can also contact your therapist at any time via in-app messaging, and they’ll respond as soon as they can.
-This may prove to be helpful if you experience anhedonia or symptoms of major depressive disorder in between sessions.
+In cases like these, online therapy can be a convenient alternative to in-person therapy.
+Evidence suggests that virtual therapy can often be as effective as in-office therapy for treating psychiatric conditions that can include anhedonia as a symptom, such as depression.
+With an online therapy platform like BetterHelp, you can connect with a therapist via phone or video call from the comfort of your own home or anywhere with an internet connection.
+You can also contact your therapist at any time via in-app messaging and they’ll respond as soon as they can.

 Getty/Vadym Pastukh